SwissClinicalTrialOrganisation/stats_edu_vignettes/BL_table/BL_table.md

 -   Missing values are listed as “Unknown” in the table.
 -   Variable levels are indented and footnotes are added.

-Once produced gtsummary tables can be converted your favorite format (e.g. html/pdf/word).
+Once produced gtsummary tables can be converted to your favorite format (e.g. html/pdf/word).
 For more information see [here](https://www.danieldsjoberg.com/gtsummary/articles/rmarkdown.html))